 - Allows connecting more than 3 SnapCircuit parts to the BBC micro:bit.

 - The Snap Circuits parts can be connected with standard snap-to-female cables.

 - 5 x snap-to-female cables, different colors

-- Other PCB boards and accessories that feature the micro:bit edge connector are supported.
+- Works with other PCB boards and accessories that feature the micro:bit edge connector.

-- All Snap Circuits educational kits are supported.
+- Works with all Snap Circuits educational kits.

-- Other educational kits with snap buttons compatible with Snap Circuits are supported.
+- Works with other educational kits with snap buttons compatible with Snap Circuits.

 The snap:bit comes with a list of projects designed to guide you with the first steps of using the BBC micro:bit and Snap Circuits together.
 The projects are easy to learn block diagrams using the MakeCode Editor.